philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 You know, brute force is kind of nice.
 We don't give it a shot nearly enough.

-Eagerly expanding out the terms ion the constructors is expensive.
+Eagerly expanding out the terms in the constructors is expensive.
 The only reason we need to do this is because we need to search to apply our rewrite patterns.

+We could partially fight this by using `set` data structures to remove duplication in our multiterms.
+We could also checkpoint with local `extract` functions interspersed during construction.
+This would be a [local search](https://en.wikipedia.org/wiki/Local_search_(optimization)) heuristic, performing exact optimization over tractable small regions.

 The egraph can be thought of as a way to keep the shared structure compacted or unexpanded.